View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Trails -- except for Spin Cycle -- are machined bench cuts with easy slopes.

 Most of the trails in the area are suitable for beginning riders, although a climb through the system uphill to the Midmountain trail is more work than most early riders can handle.
-The Spin Cycle trail is an expert one-way DH route, and the new DH from the Midmountain Connector to Kaboom would be considered intermediate.
+The Spin Cycle trail is an expert one-way DH route, and the new Rory of the Mountain DH from Humdinger to Kaboom would be considered intermediate.

 Trailheads and Connections